Nexedi/jio/docs/gid_storage.rst

 A global ID (GID) is a document id which represents a unique document.
 This ID is then used to find this unique document on all types of backends.

-This storage uses sub storage allDocs and complex queries to find unique documents, and converts their ids to gids.
+This storage uses sub storage ``.allDocs()`` and complex queries to find unique documents, and converts their ids to gids.

 Where it can be used
 --------------------